Sign up to our weekly newsletter

 A collection of free and exclusive downloadable resources to help your PR.

 Working with social media influencers to promote your brand or products is a fantastic way to engage your target audience.
 Influencers do exactly what they say on the tin, influence their following with the power to affect attitudes, behaviours, and actions (aka sales!).
 Working with influencers can not only boost your brand awareness, engagement, and messaging, but if you work with the right influencers, you can get right in front of your target audience’s eyes!
-You can get the skinny on all things influencers by listening to our podcast from Season 1 Episode 10: What is influencer marketing?
+You can get the lowdown on all things influencers by listening to our podcast from Season 1 Episode 10: What is influencer marketing?

 No matter the size of your brand, influencer marketing can be an excellent way to build your reach, grow your following, boost sales and drive website traffic.
 When working with influencers, it is often more cost-effective and impactful (provided the influencer already has a natural affiliation to your brand), than paid social media advertising.
 You may also want to consider an affiliate campaign as this incentivises your influencer to link directly to your product whereby they will earn a commission for every sale.
-For more information on affiliate programmes, listen to this week’s podcast here.
+For more information on affiliate programmes, listen to the Revitalise & Grow podcast here.
 The key thing to keep in mind when working with influencers is that you need to stay within the ASA guidelines…